KILTprotocol/docs/docs/develop/09_polarpath/01_overview.md

 A **remote asset** is the identifier of the asset considered to be the other side of the switch pair.
 For an ERC20 token, this is a [MultiLocation](https://wiki.polkadot.network/docs/learn/xcm/fundamentals/multilocation-summary) type (in XCM terms) pointing directly to an address on one of the many EVM-based deployments.
 :::

-### `setSwitchPair`

-Create a new switch pair between a parachain token and an ERC-20 token.

-### `removeSwitchPair`

-Remove an existing switch pair.

-### `pauseSwitchPair`

-Pause an existing switch pair.

-### `resumeSwitchPair`

-Resume a paused an existing switch pair.

-### `switch`

-Allow any user with enough parachain asset balance to send them to the [Asset Hub pool account](https://docs.rs/pallet-asset-conversion/latest/pallet_asset_conversion/pallet/struct.Pallet.html#method.create_pool) for a specific switch pair and receive a corresponding amount of remote asset from the parachain's sovereign account on the remote location, to a `MultiLocation` of their choice.